Kroc/v80/bin/wla-dx/README.txt

        weight dw
    .ENDST

-There are two syntaxes for .DSTRUCT; the new and legacy versions.
-To use the new syntax, put the keyword “VALUES” at the end of the first line.
-The old syntax uses the keyword “DATA” or none at all.
+There are two syntaxes for ".DSTRUCT"; the new and legacy versions.
+To use the new syntax, put the keyword "VALUES" at the end of the first line.
+The old syntax uses the keyword "DATA" or none at all.

 The new syntax looks like this: